Tech 21: Products

-Tech 21's core product, the SansAmp, was designed by Andrew Barta and introduced in 1989.
+Tech 21's core product, the SansAmp, was designed by founder Andrew Barta, and introduced in 1989.
 The SansAmp (from sans ampli, "without an amp") is an analog effects pedal emulating a variety of different guitar amplifiers and speakers and enables recording direct to a mixing console.
 The SansAmp became popular in the 1990s.
 Later, SansAmp became an entire line of products for various instruments and applications.

 Tech 21 offerings include the Fly Rig Series, artist signature gear for Geddy Lee, Richie Kotzen, Paul Landers, dUg Pinnick, and Steve Harris.
 Other products have included distortion pedals as well as a range of amplifiers that use SansAmp technology built in.

 While being the precursor to digital amp modeling technology, Tech 21 relies on analog technology, rather than digital signal processing.